2025 Free Flight Scale Fly-in

 The Miles is built from the Aerographics design and was looking very smooth in the air, it was also entered in the Rubber Duration Class proving you need a car full of models to enter the Scale comps.
 2nd and 3rd were also separated by just 5 points.
 Mike Stuart’s Consolidated Fleetster looked very convincing as it circled above our heads but lost out to the now well sorted Cessna 170 of Chris Brainwood.

 Out in front though by an impressive 25 points was Ivan Taylor’s Gloster Meteor.
 The model is twin edf and like most of Ivan’s models to his own design.
-The flight was truly impressive and captured on video by Charlie Jeffrey’s ( checkout the link to youtube) It looked to all intents and purposes like a real meteor over the meadow and flight won him the class and the John Blagg Trophy
+The flight was truly impressive and captured on video by Charlie Jeffrey’s ( checkout the link to youtube.com) It looked to all intents and purposes a real Meteor over the meadow and flight won him the class and the John Blagg Trophy

 Name Model Power Best Flight